cloudbees/intro-to-declarative-pipeline/Exercise-03.md

 #### Publish Event

 First you have to publish an event from a Pipeline - any other Pipeline may set a trigger to listen for this event.
-Create a Pipeline job named `notify-event` with the following content:
+Create a Pipeline job named `notify-event` with the following content, but replace `<username>Event` with your username so my event would be `beedemoEvent`:

 ```
 pipeline {